-The consolidated financial statements comprise the financial statements of the Company and its Subsidiaries drawn up to 31 December 2022.
+The consolidated financial statements comprise the financial statements of the Company and its Subsidiaries drawn up to 31 December 2023.

 Subsidiaries are all entities over which the Group has the power to govern the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
-The Group also assesses existence of control where it does not have more than 50% of the voting power but is able to govern the financial and operating policies by virtue of de-facto control.